 These easy yeast rolls are made with simple ingredients and are perfect for yeast bread beginners.
 This recipe results in soft, pillowy rolls that can be made ahead of time and allowed to rest overnight in the refrigerator or baked right away.
+See my post about baking with yeast for answers to all of your common FAQs.

-1 cup (240mL) warm milk, 3 Tablespoons (38g) granulated sugar, 2 and ¼ teaspoons (7g) dry active yeast (or one package)
+1 cup (240mL) warm milk, 3 Tablespoons (38g) granulated sugar, 2 and ¼ teaspoons (7g) dry active yeast

-6 Tablespoons (85g) unsalted butter, 2 large eggs, 1 and ¼ teaspoon salt, 4 and ½ cups (540g) all-purpose flour
+6 Tablespoons (85g) unsalted butter, 2 large eggs, 1 and ¼ teaspoon salt

-After dough has risen, punch down the dough to deflate, then turn dough out onto a lightly floured surface.
+After the dough has risen, punch down the dough to deflate, then turn dough out onto a lightly floured surface.
 Pat the dough into a 12" long rectangle or log, then cut into 12 equal pieces.

 Spray a 9" x 13" baking dish with nonstick spray.
 Set aside.